omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 # OmniBOLT #3: RSMC and OmniLayer Transaction

-Sometimes we use "money" instead of Omni assets for illustration purpose.
-Readers just image that what we fund, transfer or trade is USDT, an important asset issued on Omnilayer.
+Sometimes we use "money" instead of Omni assets for illustration purposes.
+Readers just imagine that what we fund, transfer or trade is USDT, an important asset issued on Omnilayer.

-From this chapter on, our context is Omnilayer, not only bitcoin any more.
+From this chapter on, our context is Omnilayer, not only bitcoin anymore.

 RMSC pays tokens to the counterparty directly without any locker.
 The receiver is only passively receiving, and does not need any unlocking or confirming actions.
 This protocol can be applied to the following classic scenarios: